-Possession and personal use of live bait is legal in the state of Connecitcut.
+Possession and personal use of live bait are legal in the state of Connecticut.

 The following species are legal to use as live or dead bait:

-Common shiner, golden shiner, fallfish, creek chub, spottail shiner, bridle shiner, blacknose dace, longnose dace, pearl dace, bluntnose minnow, fathead minnow, cutlips minnow, chub sucker, white sucker, killifish, mummichog, Atlantic and tidewater silderside, sand lance, frogs (except northern leopard frog), crayfish, perch bugs, hellgrammites and mayfly nymphs.
+Common shiner, golden shiner, fallfish, creek chub, spottail shiner, bridle shiner, black nose dace, longnose dace, pearl dace, bluntnose minnow, fathead minnow, cutlip minnow, chub sucker, white sucker, killifish, mummichog, Atlantic, and tidewater silverside, sand lance, frogs (except northern leopard frog), crayfish, perch bugs, hellgrammites, and mayfly nymphs.

 Legal methods of obtaining bait include the following: